digitalinteraction/deconf/experiments/oci-registry/README.md

 - The index is the only named file and everything else is a blob, including the manifest.
 - The index can be an index or a manifest which can be confusing, it relies on the `mediaType` field.
 - Something needs to be written to handle the other side, pulling an "image" and serving it.
+  - Ideally, a plain nginx container would be the best thing to serve these assets.
 - Creating a regular image might make more sense as kubernetes can just run them.
 - Its probably easier and simpler to generate the files and upload them to an S3 bucket then setup a CDN to serve the correct assets.
+- It feels like there are too many steps and not many benefits to this approach.

 ## links